nikunjkothiya/html-js-pdf-editor/README.md

 1. **Opening a PDF**
    - Click the upload area for load a PDF file
-   - The PDF will load and display with page previews in the sidebar
+   - The PDF will load and display with page previews with tools

 2. **Adding Annotations**
    - Select a tool from the toolbar (Circle, Square, Arrow, Line, Text)